Talion is a finalist for Best SIEM Solution

 3 Major Misconceptions About Paying Ransom

-Almost two-thirds of companies confirm they have experienced a ransomware attack – there’s no denying that it is unavoidable in our technology-fuelled and increasingly remote economy.
-The importance lies in how businesses approach the subject and the risks to their own organisation.
+Almost two-thirds of companies confirm they have experienced a ransomware attack – there’s no denying that it is unavoidable in our technology-driven and increasingly remote economy.
+The importance lies in how businesses approach the subject and the risks to their own entity.
 We’ve gathered 3 possibilities CEOs may overlook when paying ransom.

 Data Will Be Returned Immediately